sciZer0/newdiscoveries/a/README.md

 ATTENTION: "Official" science states that while free-falling

-the more Distance (D) traveled by the object during the given second, the more Work is done by the same Gravitational Force during the given second; —  or in other words,  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.
+the more Distance (D) traveled by the object during the given second, the more Work is done by the same Gravitational Force during the given second.

 This statement above is absolutely wrong and this is explained in Discovery #1.